neuronmaker/ChessEngine-Java/README.md

 - Make moves
 - Add pieces
 - Delete pieces
-- Get masked piece positions
+- Search pieces that fit into a bitmask

 ### Pieces